RobertKilkenny/Profession-Website-Development/src/README.md

 - Check out the GitHub action I have in **./.github/workflows** for the automation I included in the website!

+- The commit system uses **commitlint** so it requires a specific struture to send out a commit

 ## Ground Rules for the Codebase

 - All unique page layouts should be stored in the same file as the .tsx file